WebDevStudios/custom-post-type-ui/readme.txt

 See changelog.txt for older changes.

+= 1.6.0 - TBD =
+Added: Dynamically warn about existing slugs.
+Added: "post_type", "custom_css", "customize_changeset", and "author" as reserved post type slugs.
+Added: "delete_with_user" support for post types.
+Added: Filters for post type and taxonomy data right before saving of final data.
+Added: `cptui_get_taxonomy_exists` function to check if a provided taxonomy is registered.
+Updated: pass the object_type array to `cptui_pre_register_taxonomy` filter as extra parameter.
+Fixed: Invalid JSON error was using success class for its admin notice.
+Fixed: "show in nav menus" missing from tools section for post type section.

 = 1.5.4 - 2017-06-22 =
 * Fixed: Resolved saving issue around post types that matched existing page slugs.
 * Fixed: Layout issues on about page.